-My friend Anders Bally runs sentifi.com, a data mining company for investors.
+Dr. Stern's friend Anders Bally runs sentifi.com, a data mining company for investors.
 His team in Vietnam scans gigabytes of social data each day to identify what people think about investments.
 He believes that this will put him ahead of the curve.
 That might be true.
-For this reason, I paid special attention to a recent research finding where sentifi.com said that most people believe in an oil crash of the economy in 2016.
+For this reason, Dr. Stern paid special attention to a recent research finding where sentifi.com said that most people believe in an oil crash of the economy in 2016.

-Did I invest?
-No. I didn't invest because I don’t like to be invested in oil.
+Did he invest?
+No. he didn't invest because he doesn't like to be invested in oil.
 It's a personal decision.
-I don’t get excited about combustion engines - not even if they power a speedboat which is something I thoroughly enjoy.
+He doesn’t get excited about combustion engines - not even if they power a speedboat which is something he thoroughly enjoys.